Spacejazz/HoloView/README.md

    - Name and Save Anchor to recall at another time
    - `Load`: Recall previously saved anchors
  - `Record`: drops UI and begins screen recording scene.
 Press "Lukso" text at bottom to end recording.

+ ## Known Bugs and Limitations
+ The current mobile version does not have a "sign in sign out" function for Universal Profiles.
+The Universal Profile included with the build is coded into the application.
+Information regarding this account can be found in our Confluence page